 Expect your student to experience jet lag and feel overwhelmed, as s/he has had many long days of travel, and many have experienced an extensive Twinn Palms Orientation.
 (If your student did not attend this orientation, your Homestay Coordinator will provide him/her with an orientation upon his/her arrival.)
-Your family should have had a Host Family Orientation with your Homestay Coordinator prior to your student arriving, and you should have also received the link to Twinn Palms's Online Host Family Orientation in your placement notification email.
-If you would like to review the presentation at any time, you can access the Twinn Palms Host Family Orientation by logging into your host family portal at www.twinnpalms.com.
+Your family should have had a Host Family Orientation with your Homestay Coordinator prior to your student arriving.
+Check in with your Coordinator to ensure you are in compliance, and have everything you need for the school year.